Shri Balmukund Lohia

 Please feel at home.
 White is traditional, but no dress code is required.
 A small head bow with hands joined is the customary greeting.
 Your presence and prayers are the greatest gift to the family.

-Funeral and Cremation
+The Funeral and Cremation

 In Loving Memory of Shri Balmukund Lohia.
 Funeral service Thursday, May 7, 2026, 12:45 PM to 3:00 PM at Franklin Memorial Park, North Brunswick, NJ.